Mahambo

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers.
 The most important crops are rice and bananas, while other important agricultural products are cloves and lychee.
 Services provide employment for 17% of the population.
 Additionally fishing employs 3% of the population.

-Rivers
+Geography

-Mahambo lies at the river Iazafo.
+Mahambo is situated on the National road 5 at 95 km North from Toamasina on the Indian Ocean coast.
+The municipality is situated at the mouth of the river Iazafo.